jackw2005/BSE_Portfolio/index.md

 ﻿# Third Eye for the Blind
-Hi, my name is Jack, and this project is a This is an arduino based project that is intended to help visually-impaired people by providing them a alternative to canes or dogs.
+Hi, my name is Jack, and this project is a Third Eye for the Blind.
+This is an arduino based project that is intended to help visually-impaired people by giving them a wearable device to detect and tell them how close they are to an object.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|